It’s time to teach your child to wipe. But how?

 - Is the maturity level there?
 This is especially personal for each family but you are mostly looking for cues that your child can handle this fairly major responsibility.

 For my kids, this was sometime from 4-5 (approximately), with the major goal being kindergarten-age.
-If your child is attending traditional school (vs homeschool) they need to be able to wipe before going to school.
+If your child is attending traditional school, they need to be able to wipe before going to school (this is a major and often surprising part of kindergarten readiness).

 A quick note as a teacher: